zwonk/helpastranger/README.md

 Invoking the `requestAccess(string calldata message) ` method requires the sending of 60000 gas as compensation for the cost of the NFT owner to invoke the `respondToAccessRequest(string calldata message)` method.

 ## NFT of source code
-The NFT of this source code belongs to the owner of this NFT [`NFT`](http://opensea.org) and included the commercial rights for the for-profit use of the software.
+The NFT of this source code belongs to the owner of this NFT [`NFT`](https://opensea.io/assets/0xf0c13b555ab60f3d9c8a27e9ee696ad96201ecb0/1) and includes the commercial rights for the for-profit use of the software.